 The English journalist Jancis Robinson (* 1950) holds a university degree in mathematics and philosophy from Oxford.
 She started her professional wine career in 1975 as an employee at the wine magazine "Wine and Spirits".
 In 1984 she was the first female journalist to pass the exam Master of Wine,

-From her numerous books are "vines, grapes, wines" (1987), which with the gold medal of the GAD (Gastronomy Academy Germany) excellent "Oxford Companion to Wine" (Oxford Wine Dictionary, 1995 - revised editions 2003, 2007), "Wine Course" (1996), "Grape Varieties and their Wines" (1996) and "The World Atlas of Wine" ( 2001 - with Hugh Johnson ), as " Wine Grapes "(2012 - with Julia Harding and José Vouillamoz ) worth mentioning.
-From 1980 to 1986, she was the successor to Johnson Wine Correspondent of the Sunday Times.
+Of her numerous books are "Vines, Grapes, Wines" (1987), that with the gold medal of GAD (Gastronomy Academy Germany) awarded "Oxford Companion to Wine" (Oxford Wine Encyclopedia, 1995 - revised editions 2003, 2007), "Wine Course" (1996), "Grape Varieties and Their Wines" (1996) and "The World Atlas of Wine" ( 2001 - with Hugh Johnson ), such as " Wine grapes “(2012 - with Julia Harding and José Vouillamoz ) worth mentioning.
+From 1980 to 1986 she was the successor to Johnson Wine correspondent for the "Sunday Times".
 In 1984 she won the coveted "Glenfiddich Trophy" for the first time and in 1986 she was awarded "Wine Writer of the Year" and "Food Writer of the Year".